Langfan Constitutional Debate Tournament

 Want to learn more about Langfan?

 CDS typically holds multiple informational sessions for the Langfan Debate in late Fall Quarter, and we encourage anyone who is interested to attend.
-For more information about the upcoming competition, check out our info packet here.
-Lastly, look below for a video recording of the 2012 Langfan Final Round.
-If you have any further questions, please contact our Convener Kenny Loke.
+For now, you can look below for a video recording of the 2012 Langfan Final Round.
+If you have any further questions, please contact our Vice President of Outreach Ava Sharifi.